turning picky eaters into adventurous eaters

-So… you have a picky eater.
-It’s causing stress for the whole family and you’re worried about your child’s nutritional intake.
-You’ve tried to get them to sample new foods, you’ve explained why they have to eat more foods, you’ve probably even begged – but you keep hitting a brick wall.
+Picky Eaters cause stress for the whole family and you worry about your child’s nutritional intake.
+You try to get them to sample new foods, you explained why they have to eat more foods, you probably even begged – but you keep hitting a brick wall.

-Our Speech Pathologists and Occupational Therapists see many picky eaters in our Bondi Junction clinic, in fact, most of the children in our Sydney clinic are picky eaters.
+Our Speech Pathologists and Occupational Therapists see many picky eaters in our Bondi Junction clinic.
+In fact, most of the children in our Sydney clinic are picky eaters.
 Our therapists understand the stress that families go through when a child is resistant to new foods.
 They understand the frustration that parents feel when their child wants to eat the same, limited range of foods.
-They see the desperation that comes when their child refuses to eat the one thing that gave them some nutritional value.
+They see the desperation that comes when their child suddenly refuses to eat the one thing that gave them some nutritional value.
 That is why we developed the picky eaters program.
 This is a program that is based on the best practice and evidence for picky eaters.
 It builds the skills, one at a time, so children become adventurous eaters.

 Picky eating behaviours starts at a fairly young age.
 It is the toddler years when picky behaviours usually begin.
 This is especially frustrating for parents because some babies started off as very adventurous eaters but then they began to dig their heels in.